 Nobody knows what he looks like because he's rarely seen.
 The threat of extra assignments means he's invisible.
-He supposedly teaches a full load, but is usually busy dropping a full load while reading the Bangkok post in his "office".
+He supposedly teaches a full load, but is usually busy dropping a full load while reading the Bangkok Post in his "office".

 His university diploma?
 That's in the post from Lord Shaftesbury, post-haste, any decade now.
 His TEFL certification?
 Got lost in the Irawaddy during a trek with Aung Sahn Suu Kyi.
 That letter of recommendation from his prior school?
-He'll get that out of the backpack that he left in Khanchanaburi when the lead singer of that famous rock group....
+He'll get that out of the backpack that he left in Kanchanaburi, when the lead singer of that famous rock group....

 Pick a city in the USA and he'll have a drunken story about it, which he probably cribbed from "On the Road," but try to get specifics out of him, such as the name of the main street in that city, and suddenly he has to go to the toilet.

 Oh, as a teacher of English, you ask?
 Scared to death of grammar.
-His lesson plan for a 50 minute class, if forced to come up with one, will be five lines long, based on the textbook.
+His lesson plan for a 50-minute class, if forced to come up with one, will be five lines long, based on the textbook.
 The students don't like him, but somehow he's not so bad that they'll actively complain.
 Nice guy, though.
 Maybe he's a spy.

 Is absolutely incapable of cordial relationships between either farangs or Thais.
-Turns up to school on the first day of semester sporting two black eyes and broken fingers and proceeds to tell all and sundry how firstly he had a beating from the biggest farang in town, and then decides to try and leave a sing-a-song shack with out paying for his private singing lessons.
+Turns up to school on the first day of semester sporting two black eyes and broken fingers and proceeds to tell all and sundry how firstly he had a beating from the biggest farang in town, and then decides to try and leave a sing-a-song shack without paying for his private singing lessons.
 Doesn't quite get as far as the second day of semester.

 Pleads poverty to get a pay advance from his latest school before disappearing never to be seen again.
-Oh, maybe seen briefly in the staffroom....... blagging money.
+Oh, maybe seen briefly in the staffroom blagging money.

 The Weekend Warrior

 The teacher who has a full-time job being a Mum and comes in to school in the mornings to help teach the young ones.
-In it for the love, not the money [always the most dangerous type]
+In it for the love, not the money (always the most dangerous type)

 The Cover Monster

 This is done to give the illusion they are a team player and helping out the school but the reality is they just want more money and are prepared to kill to stop others getting the extra work.

-These fits not only scare the clappers out of students and Thai staff, but also are usually sufficient to promote discussions amongst other foreign staff regarding the chap's mental health.
+These fits not only scare the daylights out of students and Thai staff, but also are usually sufficient to promote discussions amongst other foreign staff regarding the chap's mental health.